shreedhar01/simpleChatbot/README.md

 # My Chatbot Project

-This project implements a simple chatbot with speech recognition capabilities.
+This project implements a simple chatbot with text and speech input capabilities.

 ## Setup